The Best Cheap Eats in Melbourne

 Burgers at Leonar's House of Love - some of the best burgers in Melbourne.

 Leonard’s House of Love is one of Melbourne’s best bars and is also home to a stack of banging cheap eats.
-All of its burgers cost less than $20, and the same can be said for its fried chicken tenders and next-level fried chicken sandwiches.
+Many of its burgers come in around $20, and the same can be said for its fried chicken tenders and fried popcorn cauliflower.
 We could rave about these for days.
+Spend a little extra to sample a few stellar sides, including the poutine fries, mac and cheese, iceberg salad, and corn ribs.

 Once you’re done eating, you’ll likely have some coins left over to play a few rounds of pool out back.
-This is ideal for winter, as the billiards room has its own open fireplace that heats up the whole space.
+This is ideal for winter, as the billiards room has its own open fireplace that warms the entire space.

 Add to Playlist Read more